syncfusion-content/blazor-docs/blazor/file-upload/file-source.md

 </SfUploader>
 ```

-### Save action configration in server-side blazor
+### Save action configuration in server-side blazor

-The uploader save action configration in server-side blazor application, using MVC via `UseMvcWithDefaultRoute` in ASP.NET Core 3.0 and `services.AddMvc(option => option.EnableEndpointRouting = false).SetCompatibilityVersion(CompatibilityVersion.Version_3_0)` on IServiceCollection requires an explicit opt-in inside **Startup.cs** page.
-This is required because MVC must know whether it can rely on the authorization and CORS Middleware during initialization.
+The uploader save action configuration in server-side blazor application, using MVC via `UseMvcWithDefaultRoute` in ASP.NET Core 3.0 and `services.AddMvc(option => option.EnableEndpointRouting = false).SetCompatibilityVersion(CompatibilityVersion.Version_3_0)` on IServiceCollection requires an explicit opt-in inside **Startup.cs** page.
+This is required because MVC must know whether it can rely on the authorization and CORS Middle ware during initialization.

 ```csharp
 using Microsoft.AspNetCore.Mvc;